 Transforming meals on wheels

-There is no one solution to reducing malnutrition among older people.
+There is no single solution to reducing malnutrition among older people.
 Valuable activities include lunch clubs or other forms of shared meals, improving care and hospital provision, influencing people’s eating habits.
-Meals on wheels can provide a lifeline to people struggling to feed themselves in their own homes.
-But a meals on wheels service is about more than just food – the drivers and other staff can provide regular social contact, and make sure the most isolated and vulnerable people are receive safety and wellbeing checks and getting support from other services
+Meals on wheels should be a key element of a multi-faceted approach, providing a lifeline to people struggling to feed themselves in their own homes.

 What is the current situation?

 In recent years meals on wheels services have been neglected or terminated in many parts of the UK.
-In 2014 services were provided by two thirds or top tier authorities, but by 2016 this had declined to less than half of councils.
-Yet there are examples of councils championing meals on wheels services, as well as working with local partners to save and enhance the service.
-For example, Hertfordshire Independent Living Service has expanded its offer beyond meal delivery and in Plymouth, local authority trading company CATERed prepares meals for older people in collaboration with a local care provider.
+In 2014 services were provided by two thirds or top tier authorities, but by 2018 this had declined to less than half (42%) of councils.

 - Save, reintroduce and enhance services by exploring examples of effective models for meals on wheels services which address a wide range of needs and health and wellbeing objectives.